Couple Shares 5 Tips On How To Pay Off Your Mortgage In 5 Years

 Finally, the Hills set goals for what they would do after paying off the house.
 This motivated them to stay on track.

-If you’re interested in exactly how the Hills paid off the mortgage, here’s a year-to-year breakdown for the home plus the money the couple put towards the house to reach their goal.
+If you’re interested in exactly how Hills paid off the mortgage, here’s a year-to-year breakdown of the home plus the money the couple put towards the house to reach their goal.

 Author